oxifinch/oxifinch/README.md

   - Go/C#/Java developer

 ## About me
 Hello there!
-I'm a junior web developer and (soon to be) fresh graduate from Glimåkra Folkhögskola in Sweden.
+I'm a web developer and graduate from Glimåkra Folkhögskola in Sweden.
 I'm happiest when working on the back end with server-side applications, databases and technical problem solving, all the "dry" stuff that involves moving pieces of data around, and I feel most at home in a dark and cozy terminal on Linux.

 Before taking up programming, I worked with game development as a 3D graphics generalist, and took an interest in learning how to code after working close with some programmers on an indie game project.